 The Ninja was one of the easier machines to use and earned a score of 8 out of 10 in our testing.
 This was bested only by the pod machines, both of which scored a 9, and far above the low score of 4.
 This high score was largely due to its interface, which clearly lets you select how much coffee you'd like to brew and lets you choose between classic brew, rich brew, and over ice brew.
 It also has a small LCD that makes programming the scheduled brew time function very easy.
 The carafe also produces an easy, clean pour.
 It missed out on a top score simply because it's hard to beat the insert-pod-push-button simplicity of the pod style machines.

-The Ninja earned a 6 out of 10 in our convenience testing, putting it right in the middle of the 3 to 9 range of scores.
+The Ninja strikes us as neither difficult to use nor particularly convenient.
 Including cleanup and initial prep the Ninja made 6 cups of coffee in 10 minutes, which was fairly fast for a drip machine but still slower than the BUNN Velocity Brew, which takes advantage of a constantly heated water tank to make coffee incredibly fast.
 The Ninja can also be programmed to automatically start brewing at any future time, which can streamline your morning routine.

 Ease of Cleaning